Y Ffôr

 Y Ffôr is a Welsh village located on the Llŷn Peninsula in the county of Gwynedd.

 History

 Settlement at Y Ffôr dates back to the Stone Age, but the village itself was established at the beginning of the 19th century.
 It was originally known as 'Fourcrosses', as it was founded at a crossroads created with the construction of the Porthdinllaen Turnpike trust road (now the B4354), which crossed the road from Pwllheli to Caernarfon (now the A499).
 The Fourcrosses Inn meant that the village was a stopping point for stage coaches.
 Fairs were also held in the village square.

 Education

-The village has a primary school called Ysgol Bro Plennydd.
+The village has a Welsh-medium primary school called Ysgol Bro Plennydd.
 This was built in 1912, to replace the former school near the Plasgwyn farm.
 It is named after Henry Jones Williams, a poet from the village who was known as Plennydd.

+As of 2023, there were 87 pupils on roll at the school; 84.8 per cent of statutory school age pupils spoke Welsh at home.

 Community

 Y Ffôr has historically been the home of many poets, and there used to be a literary society in the village run by the poet Plennydd.